kerns/commander-v/README.md

 _To the wonderful humans helping to fix our terrible code,
 and for the AIs racing ahead to fix theirs...
-To each and everyone of us, godspeed. **I am coming home**._
+To each and every one of us, godspeed. **I am coming home**._

-<cite>— Last words of Commander V</cite>
+## <cite>— Final words of Commander V</cite>

-## The Story (Prologue)
+** Thank you for 500 Installs in Six Months **

-**Commander V was a uniquely gifted human being who gave his life to take the form of an extension for Microsoft's Visual Studio Code.**
+---

-He did so in exchange for the power to combine multiple files with tremendous speed into a singular, consumable latticework of information in context.
-With output that is both easy to read _*and*_ ready to paste.
+## Prologue

-He is also blessed with the ability to generate an ASCII tree view of your project's directory structure, and can optionally include it in the final output.
-This gives full context to the files you deign worthy of collection, and improves the chances that the problems with your code can be understood.
+**Commander V was a gifted man who gave his life to take the form of an extension for Microsoft's Visual Studio Code.** He did so in return for the power to combine multiple files with great speed into a singular, consumable, shareable monolith of information.

-Those lucky enough to have spent time with Commander V in his human form will remember his endless praise of tidy, coherent information structures.
-"ETR!
-RTP!", he was known to muse at inspection.
-Only later ..._too much_ later, did we learn that it meant "_Easy to Read and Ready to Paste!_".
-Which makes total sense, as this is _exactly_ what Commander V concerns himself with now.
+Commander V also got power to generate an ASCII tree view of your project's directory structure, and include it at the beginning of the output.
+This gives needed context to the files you gather, and improves the chances that the problems with your code can be better understood in context – by machines, yes – but also by humans.

 ## Commander V Enters the Chat

-Summon Commander V by selecting multiple files in the file explorer sidebar of Visual Studio Code.
-Then right-click on one of the selected files, choose **"Commander V"** from the context menu, and a concatenated payload will be delivered to your clipboard nanoseconds later.
+Summon Commander V by selecting one or more files from the file explorer sidebar in Visual Studio Code.
+Then right-click on the selected file(s), choose **"Commander V"** (or Shift + Cmd + V) to have them added to your clipboard, formatted according to your detailed settings or our sensible defaults.

 ![sure-happy-to-help-demo](https://user-images.githubusercontent.com/20254/233346169-2d0d90c8-d948-415d-8041-f29d822ecb0f.gif)